Manipulation

 - Jeremy Bowen: Iran's attack on Israel offers Netanyahu a lifeline

-- How it felt to be targeted in Westminster honeytrap
+- How I was targeted in the Westminster honeytrap

 - The women behind a fugitive rapist's downfall

-- Andrew Tate BBC interview: Influencer challenged on misogyny and rape allegations
+- Andrew Tate BBC interview: Influencer challenged on misogyny and rape alleg

 - Wikipedia: A Disinformation Operation?